nslay/bleak/README.md

 - integer vector ([8, 3, 256, 256])
 - float vector ([0.5, 1.0])

-Many of these are implicitly convertible to each other.
-Any type is convertible to a string and any string is (possibly) convertible to any type.
-Other implicit conversions are provided below.
-- integer -> float
-- integer -> boolean
-- integer -> integer vector
-- integer -> float vector
-- float -> boolean
-- float -> float vector
-- boolean -> integer
-- boolean -> float
-- boolean -> integer vector
-- boolean -> float vector
-- integer vector -> integer (only if the vector has 1 component)
-- integer vector -> float (only if the vector has 1 component)
-- float vector -> float (only if the vector has 1 component)

 ### Expressions with Variables
 Variables can be referenced in a synonymous fashion as shell variables (with '$') and may be used in simple mathematical expressions if they are float or integer types.
 The mathematical operators available include +, -, \*, /, % (modulo), ^ (exponentiation) and \*\* (exponentiation).
 Resulting types follow the behavior of the C/C++ programming languages.
 For example, 1/2 results in 0 while 1.0/2 results in 0.5.
-The addition operator ('+') may also be used to concatenate strings.
+The addition operator (+) may also be used to concatenate strings.
 Here are some examples
 ```
 # This expression results in an integer (features3Width is an integer)
 pool1Width = ($features3Width - 2)/2 + 1;